 Here is another short Table of contents about the statistics article for you:

 Notice: This statistics contribution is part of the Nutrition blogs.
-Feel free to browse the blog a little more and learn, for example, how you can easily become a vegetarian can.
+Feel free to browse the blog a little more and learn, for example, how you can easily become a vegetarian simply by following your heart.

 Statistics and facts about vegetarians